-The debut album by The Forresters 'Skindeep', was recorded over 10 years ago.
-Most of the musicians who played on Skindeep also appear on my new recording.
-The 4 track EP (The Forresters EP) will be out in June '16 with the album scheduled for an early 2017 release.
+The debut album by The Forresters 'Skindeep', was recorded in 2005.
 Here's some background on the making of the Skindeep album...

 The Orange Humble Band's Memphis-Ardent studio experience inspired me to make my own record.
 When I got back home after mixing Humblin' with Mitch Easter I started writing songs and selecting musicians for the recording of the album ‘Skindeep’.
 I first met Nick Kennedy (Big Heavy Stuff) when Knievel were the backing band for Ken Stringfellow during his Australian tour.
 Nick is a great drummer, a great guy and a pleasure to make music with.
 It's little wonder he's the driving force behind a number of top Sydney outfits including Knievel, Anatomy Class and Imperial Broads.

 The album was well received by music fans and reviewers alike.
-You can check out all the reviews on Skindeep at our review page.
 Anyone interested in purchasing a copy of the Skindeep CD, please get in touch via our contact page.
 The tracks from the album are also available through iTunes and Bandcamp.

 Video for the track 'Outtamyhead'